slowernews/wisdom-tldr/README.md

 prepare an elevator pitch-->

-The purpose of high education is first and foremost to meet people and build relationships.
+> *'The purpose of high education is first and foremost to meet people and build relationships.'*